What is tenants in common and how does it work?

 What’s the difference between joint tenants and tenants in common?

 A tenants in common mortgage differs from a joint tenant mortgage because each co-owner’s share is separate and reflects what each person has contributed to the house deposit and repayments over the years.
+With a joint tenants mortgage, the equity in the home is always split equally between owners, no matter how much each person has put in.

 Say, for example, you and a partner or friend were to get a joint tenant mortgage together.
 When it comes to selling the property you would both get 50% of the equity in the home, regardless of who put in what over the duration of the mortgage.